 Watching movies will make you a better designer

 • Sound and music

-Designers that don’t limit themselves and look at other forms of design outside of their realm become great designers
+Designers that don’t limit themselves and look at other forms of design outside of their realm become great designers.

 5. An easy opportunity to exercise critiquing

 As a designer, you must be able to share your thoughts and point of view clearly in a team and work setting.
-Similarly, As a human being, you will always be required to communicate with others thoughtfully.
+Similarly, as a human being, you will always be required to communicate with others thoughtfully.

+Watching movies will make you a better designer